cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

 finished.
 This will also cause starvation of waiting jobs, because the next in line will have its timeout timer started but will not actually start running because no runner is available.
 And if `minReplicas` is set to zero, the pool will scale down to zero before finishing all the jobs, leaving some waiting indefinitely.
-This is why it is important to set the `webhook_startup_timeout` to a time long enough to cover the full time a job may have to wait between the time it is queued and the time it finishes, assuming that the HRA scales up the pool by 1 and runs the job on the new runner.
+This is why it is important to set the `max_duration` to a time long enough to cover the full time a job may have to wait between the time it is queued and the time it finishes, assuming that the HRA scales up the pool by 1 and runs the job on the new runner.

 :::info If there are more jobs queued than there are runners allowed by `maxReplicas`, the timeout timer does not start on the capacity reservation until enough reservations ahead of it are removed for it to be considered as representing and active job.
-Although there are some edge cases regarding `webhook_startup_timeout` that seem not to be covered properly (see
-[actions-runner-controller issue #2466](https://github.com/actions/actions-runner-controller/issues/2466)), they only merit adding a few extra minutes to the timeout.
+Although there are some edge cases regarding `max_duration` that seem not to be covered properly (see [actions-runner-controller issue #2466](https://github.com/actions/actions-runner-controller/issues/2466)), they only merit adding a few extra minutes to the timeout.

 :::

-### Recommended `webhook_startup_timeout` Duration
+### Recommended `max_duration` Duration

-#### Consequences of Too Short of a `webhook_startup_timeout` Duration
+#### Consequences of Too Short of a `max_duration` Duration

-If you set `webhook_startup_timeout` to too short a duration, the Horizontal Runner Autoscaler will cancel capacity reservations for jobs that have not yet finished, and the pool will become too small.
+If you set `max_duration` to too short a duration, the Horizontal Runner Autoscaler will cancel capacity reservations for jobs that have not yet finished, and the pool will become too small.
 This will be most serious if you have set `minReplicas = 0` because in this case, jobs will be left in the queue indefinitely.
 With a higher value of `minReplicas`, the pool will eventually make it through all the queued jobs, but not as quickly as intended due to the incorrectly reduced capacity.

-#### Consequences of Too Long of a `webhook_startup_timeout` Duration
+#### Consequences of Too Long of a `max_duration` Duration

-If the Horizontal Runner Autoscaler misses a scale-down event (which can happen because events do not have delivery guarantees), a runner may be left running idly for as long as the `webhook_startup_timeout` duration.
+If the Horizontal Runner Autoscaler misses a scale-down event (which can happen because events do not have delivery guarantees), a runner may be left running idly for as long as the `max_duration` duration.
 The only problem with this is the added expense of leaving the idle runner running.

 #### Recommendation

-As a result, we recommend setting `webhook_startup_timeout` to a period long enough to cover:
+As a result, we recommend setting `max_duration` to a period long enough to cover:

 - The time it takes for the HRA to scale up the pool and make a new runner available
 - The time it takes for the runner to pick up the job from GitHub
 - The time it takes for the job to start running on the new runner
 - The maximum time a job might take

-Because the consequences of expiring a capacity reservation before the job is finished are so severe, we recommend setting `webhook_startup_timeout` to a period at least 30 minutes longer than you expect the longest job to take.
+Because the consequences of expiring a capacity reservation before the job is finished can be severe, we recommend setting `max_duration` to a period at least 30 minutes longer than you expect the longest job to take.
 Remember, when everything works properly, the HRA will scale down the pool as jobs finish, so there is little cost to setting a long duration, and the cost looks even smaller by comparison to the cost of having too short a duration.

-For lightly used runner pools expecting only short jobs, you can set `webhook_startup_timeout` to `"30m"`.
+For lightly used runner pools expecting only short jobs, you can set `max_duration` to `"30m"`.
 As a rule of thumb, we recommend setting `maxReplicas` high enough that jobs never wait on the queue more than an hour.

 ### Interaction with Karpenter or other EKS autoscaling solutions